THEjasonjiang/myPortfolio/README.md

 5. [Digit Recognition using PyTorch](https://github.com/THEjasonjiang/myPortfolio/tree/main/Digit%20Recognition%20using%20PyTorch)

 The Digit Recognition project utilises PyTorch, a powerful deep learning framework, to tackle the classic problem of recognising handwritten digits from the MNIST dataset.
-Leveraging convolutional neural networks (CNNs), multi-layer perceptrons (MLPs), and deep learning techniques, the model is trained on a vast collection of labeled images to accurately classify digits from 0 to 9.
+Leveraging convolutional neural networks (CNNs), multi-layer perceptrons (MLPs), and deep learning techniques, the models are trained on a vast collection of labeled images to accurately classify digits from 0 to 9.